yte9pc/Internet-Archive-PDF-Capstone/README.md

 original works (often as open Creative Commons licenses).
 - Bryan, the project liaison at the Internet Archive, will make sure that the data is available.
 It is already free and open.
-- Some full texts of publications have copyright restrictions (even if collected from public web archives) and required a data transfer agreement (see below for template).
-- Bibliographic metadata and other derived metadata datasets are generally publicly available from archive.org with the indicated license.